Parent Personality Assessment: What Kind of Parent You Are, According to Your Myers-Briggs Personality Type

 If you haven’t yet identified your Myers-Briggs personality type, we highly recommend you do so.
 (Take your time.
 We’ll wait.)
 While understanding your specific traits won’t change our high-pressure parenting culture, it could give you new insight into how you navigate it, for better and for worse (because hey, we’re all mixed bags).
 Your relationship with your children—and the characteristics you model for them—is more predictive of their future success and happiness than many other factors.
-Here’s to digging deep and figuring out what to change about the way you parent—and what to celebrate.
+Here’s how a parent personality assessment can help to figure out what to change about the way you parent—and what to celebrate.

 ISTJ: The OverachieverYou are critical, decisive, organized and efficient.
 You may be a textbook Authoritarian parent.
 You definitely own a coffee cup with “My way or the highway” on it.
 Every coat is hung up in the mudroom.
 Every chore is charted (reward stickers conditional upon your satisfaction).
 And heaven help your kids if they lose their homework, forget their lunch or burp loudly in a restaurant.
 The great news is, kids thrive with structure, routines and clear expectations.
 But then again, they are kids; making mistakes is in their job description.
 You may want to allow for some flexibility, some of the time.
 Parenting is messy and meandering.
 If you are always so tightly controlled (and controlling), consider whether you are operating from a place of fear rather than love.
 You may be creating a new problem for your kids (a lack of independence, shame, inflexibility, aggression with peers) in an effort to correct an old one from your past.